dangkhoa1410/ticketApp/README.md

 ## Others
 ```
 - Front end only projects
-- Have to pass data to cookies in order to persist states, can be prevent by calling directly from server
-- Every axios request can be authenticated server sided using JWT and {withCredentials: true}
+- Every axios request can be authenticated {withCredentials: true}
 - Included a test story objects for testing UI & Functionalities
+- Use cookies to pass non-sensitive data
+- Authenticated private routes with token in local storage
 ```